 Emily and CJ’s wedding at Clackamas River Farm was an absolute blast.
-It’s easy to forget that for a moment the weather took an early unforecasted turn for the worse before guests arrived with passing rain making an appearance.
+It’s easy to forget that weather took an early unforecasted turn for the worse before guests arrived with passing rain making an appearance.
 Dinner was planned to be on the lawn, which given the circumstance could cause any couple stress.
 But with apparent nonchalant easy the groomsmen were rallied to move the entire reception under an awning, and the end result appeared as if that was the plan all along.
 The rest of the day proceeded like a dream.

 Two particular details of note that stood out to me: Emily wore a creative Carrie Bradshaw-inspired dress consisting of a standalone dress that would have been gorgeous on it’s own and a puffy skirt that later came off during the reception.
 And CJ had custom skateboard decks designed for each of his groomsmen.
 Each fit their personalities.
 The wedding overall was effortlessly hip while thoroughly sentimental throughout.
 I don’t think I’ve seen so many guests simultaneously choked up with tears and stricken with laughter.